 - The Group 42-BLR Group proposal to remove without cause a majority (four of the current Board) of the members of your Board, if adopted, would violate the explicit terms of the Company's certificate of incorporation, which allows stockholders to remove directors only for cause.
 There is no case law that has held that a "cause" restriction for director removal in a charter would be unenforceable under Delaware law.
 Therefore, such proposal is not an action that can properly be taken by stockholders under the Company's certificate of incorporation. - If the Group 42-BLR Group Nominees are elected, your Board would be controlled by the Group 42-BLR Group Nominees, who have been chosen solely by the Group 42-BLR Group and include two principals of the Group 42-BLR Group.
-The Board believes that it is not in the best interest of all stockholders to give a minority stockholder control over the Board and the Company, as the Group 42-BLR Group may have interests different from, and in conflict with, the best interests of all of the Company's stockholders. - The election of the Group 42-BLR Group Nominees would not provide the Company's stockholders with any control premium. - The Board believes that the issue of Board representation and composition should not be addressed through consents solicited by the Group 42-BLR Group.
+The Board believes that it is not in the best interest of all stockholders to give a minority stockholder control over the Board and the Company, as the Group 42-BLR Group may have interests different from, and in conflict with, the best interests of all of the Company's stockholders. - The Board believes that the issue of Board representation and composition should not be addressed through consents solicited by the Group 42-BLR Group.
 Your full Board is elected annually.
 As a result, stockholders who believe the current directors are not acting in the best interests of the stockholders have the ability to propose replacement nominees and remove some or all of the current directors at the next annual meeting of stockholders.
 The Board believes the control of the Company belongs to all stockholders as represented by their elections of directors at the annual meeting, rather than to the Group 42-BLR Group, who may have interests different from the best interests of all of the Company's stockholders.

-YOUR BOARD BELIEVES THAT THE GROUP 42-BLR GROUP CONSENT PROPOSALS ARE NOT IN THE BEST INTERESTS OF YOUR COMPANY AND OUR STOCKHOLDERS
+YOUR BOARD BELIEVES THAT THE GROUP 42-BLR GROUP CONSENT PROPOSALS ARE \underline{NOT} IN THE BEST INTERESTS OF YOUR COMPANY AND OUR STOCKHOLDERS